 Beth Wiseman

-Beth is studying LC3-associated phagocytosis (LAP) in midbrain neuroinflammatory signaling on her first rotation on the Wellcome Trust Dynamic Molecular Cell Biology PhD Programme. ff22250@bristol.ac.uk
+Beth studied LC3-associated phagocytosis (LAP) in midbrain neuroinflammatory signaling on her first rotation on the Wellcome Trust Dynamic Molecular Cell Biology PhD Programme.
+She is now doing her PhD with Kev Wilkinson.. ff22250@bristol.ac.uk

 Anna Kennedy

-Anna is carrying out her extended research project as a Biochemistry MSci student.
-She will be testing the requirements for ESCRT recruitment during autophagosome closure. ce18013@bristol.ac.uk
+Anna carried out her extended research project as a Biochemistry MSci student.
+She tested the requirements for ESCRT recruitment during autophagosome closure. ce18013@bristol.ac.uk

 Tom Trainer